No matter if it’s private communication or business, your emails contain practically all the information there is to know about you.

 Regular housekeeping on your account is essential for good security.
 Make sure that no one has set any redirects or filters that automatically forward your email to another account.

 Also, check your previous logins and see if you find anything suspicious.
 Some email providers allow you to link your account to other apps or platforms.
 Make sure that all of these integrations are trustworthy and needed.

 Don’t load images and be careful about tracking links

 To track the reach and effectiveness of their emails, many companies, especially newsletter providers, will track the links in their emails.
 This is done to see how many people, and even who exactly, read the email, clicked on certain links, or forwarded the email.

 When you hover your mouse over a link, your browser should show you its destination, which you can copy it into a text editor for further inspection.
 You could open the link in the Tor Browser to disguise your location, although this would still reveal the time you opened the link.

-Another strategy to track you is to include images into your emails.
+Another strategy used to track you is to include images into your emails.
 When you open the email, you automatically load the image from a remote server.
-This can contain tracking code, and reveal to mailing list administrators who opened the message.
+This can contain a tracking code, and reveal to mailing list administrators who opened the message.
 You can most likely configure your email provider to not load external images by default, thus disabling the tracking code.